aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/intro.rst

    Two implicit rules:

-   - All commands are assumed to be run from the ``Startup`` directory, unless otherwise specified.
+   - All commands are assumed to be run from the ``$MARTE_TRAINING_PARENT_DIR/MARTe2-training-proj/Startup`` directory, unless otherwise specified.
    - When more than one application must be executed in parallel, a new terminal needs to be opened for each application.

 .. toctree::